LemLib/LemLib/docs/tutorials/2_setting_up_the_chassis.md

 Remember, vertical tracking wheels should have a negative offset if on the left of the tracking center, and horizontal tracking wheels should have a negative offset if in front of the tracking center.

-Now, we can put all the tracking wheels together into a struct.
-This struct will be passed to LemLib.
+Now, we can put all the tracking wheels together into a struct with `lemlib::OdomSensors_t`.
+This struct will be passed to the LemLib chassis.
 Below is an example of how to do this:
 ```cpp
 // left tracking wheel encoder
 pros::ADIEncoder left_enc('A', 'B', true); // ports A and B, reversed